StoicDreams/WebUI/webapp/d/en-US/root.md

 That said, Web UI is not intended to be any kind of one-size-fits-all library.
 It is a very opinionated library.
 It is expected that if a web component does not work how you think it should, then you can copy the component to your own library and modify it there to your hearts content.

-Source code for all Web UI web components can be found in our [MyFiCDN Repo on GitHub](https://github.com/StoicDreams/MyFiCDN/tree/main/cdn/webui).
+Source code for all Web UI web components can be found in our [My Fidelity CDN Repo on GitHub](https://github.com/StoicDreams/MyFiCDN/tree/main/cdn/webui).

 </webui-sideimage>